Framelocker/framelocker_api/README.md

  > 9) access_token - Facebook Access Token from authorization process

+ > 3) Register method requires Username and Password with restrictions on the number of characters - (5-200)

 <h4>Example of usage</h4>

 > We need to know about user's files